 “No time to explain!”
 Applejack shouted back over her shoulder as she galloped off.
 “Don’t worry!
 We’ll fix this right up when we get back!”

 "I... just thought I heard something flapping," Twilight said.
 "Probably just geese or something."
 Concentrating, Twilight hefted the door into the air again and checked the road one more time.
 "Looks like it's all clear from here!
-Let’s get to Fluttershy’s while nopony is around.”
+Let’s get to Fluttershy’s while nopony’s around.”

 “Yes,” Fluttershy replied.
 “I’ve been staring at it for most of the morning.”

+Applejack shrugged.
 “Oh, it was somethin’ all right.
-Let’s get this darn horseshoe outta the way,” she said, adjusting her hat to sit more tightly on her head.
+Let’s get this darn horseshoe outta the way,” Frowning, she adjusting her hat to sit more tightly on her head.
+“All right, here goes.”
 Grabbing the shoe with her teeth, she used all four of her strong legs to push against the house.
 As she strained, the earthy tastes of the shoe filled her mouth.
 Grimacing, she did her best to keep her tongue away from the metal.
 With a muffled growl, Applejack’s muscles bunched visibly, and Twilight couldn’t help sharing a wistful glance with Fluttershy.
 Both of them wondered what it would be like to have such strength.

 Applejack finally sat down, sucking in huge lungfuls of air and shooting dirty looks at the horseshoe.
 It hadn’t budged at all.
 Fanning her herself with her hat, she turned to Twilight, motioning with her head back at the horseshoe.
 “Hey, Equestria’s Best Thrower.
-Ya think ya can unthrow this here shoe outta this here door?”
+You think you can unthrow this here shoe outta this here door?”

 “Alright, then,” Applejack replied, rolling her shoulders.
 Fluttershy winced as each of the joints gave a loud pop.
-“Fluttershy, can ya pull on my tail?
+“Fluttershy, can you get a good hold on my tail?
 Twilight, when we get tuggin’ on it nice and hard, see if your magic can pop it out.”

 “Absolutely!”
 Twilight exclaimed.
 It was her mistake in the first place that had locked Fluttershy out of her own house.
 She was determined to do whatever it took to fix the situation.